FRIGHT FEST 2018 : Upstate New York's Most Terrifying Halloween Event

 Keep telling yourself that if it helps.
 The truth is something that will speak for itself.

-Can I wear a costume or mask?
+Can I wear a costume, mask, or makeup?

 No. While you may enjoy making fun of our ghosts, demons and zombies by dressing up like them, doing so is clearly insensitive to their feelings.
 They can’t help the way they look and you ought to be ashamed of yourself for even asking the question.
 Jokes aside — this is a safety issue.
 If you wear a costume or mask into the park our monsters will get confused and might accidentally start eating each other instead of you.